 - counsels or procures another person to deal in such listed securities or derivatives otherwise than for the purpose of the take-over.

 Person connected with a corporation leaks inside information about that corporation – Sections 270(1)(c) and 291(3)

-Insider dealing in relation to a listed corporation also occurs when a person connected with a listed corporation has information which he knows is inside information in relation to the corporation and discloses the information, directly or indirectly, to another person, knowing or having reasonable cause to believe that the other person will use the information to deal, or counsel or procure another person to deal, in the corporation’s listed securities or their derivatives or in those of a related corporation.
+Insider dealing will also occur when a person connected with a listed corporation has information which he knows is inside information in relation to the corporation and discloses the information, directly or indirectly, to another person, knowing or having reasonable cause to believe that the other person will use the information to deal, or counsel or procure another person to deal, in the corporation’s listed securities or their derivatives, or in those of a related corporation.

 Bidder leaks take-over information – Sections 270(1)(d) and 291(4)

-Insider dealing also occurs when a person who is contemplating or has contemplated making a take-over offer for a listed corporation and knows that the information that the offer is contemplated or no longer contemplated is inside information discloses the information, directly or indirectly, to another person knowing or having reasonable cause to believe that the other person will use the information to deal, or to counsel or procure another person to deal in the corporation’s listed securities or their derivatives or in those of a related corporation.
+Insider dealing also occurs when a person who is contemplating or has contemplated making a take-over offer for a listed corporation and knows that the information that the offer is contemplated or no longer contemplated is inside information discloses the information, directly or indirectly, to another person, knowing or having reasonable cause to believe that the other person will use the information to deal or to counsel or procure another person to deal in the corporation’s listed securities or their derivatives, or in those of a related corporation.

-- Recipient of inside information from a person connected with a corporation deals in shares of that corporation – Sections 271(1)(e) and 291(5)
+Recipient of inside information from a person connected with a corporation deals in shares of that corporation – Sections 271(1)(e) and 291(5)